NIETOC TFA Space City Swing

 Speaker Points: I give out speaker points based on a couple of things: clarity (both in speed and pronunciation), word economy, strategy and attitude.
 In saying attitude, I simply mean don't be rude.
 I think there's a fine line between being perceptually dominating in the round and being rude for the sake of being rude; so please, be polite to each other because that will make me happy.
 Being perceptually dominant is okay, but be respectful.
 If you give an overview in a round that is really fast with a lot of layers, I will want to give you better speaks.
 I will gauge my points based on what kind of tournament I'm at...getting a 30 at a Houston local is pretty easy, getting a 30 at a circuit tournament is much more difficult.
 If I think you should break, you'll get good speaks.
 Cussing in round will result in dropping your speaks.

 Speed: I'd prefer a more moderate/slower debate that talks about substance than a round that is crazy fast/not about the topic.
 I can keep up with a moderate speed; slow down on tag lines/author names.
-I'll put my pen down if you're going too fast.
+I'll stop flowing if you're going too fast.
 If I can't flow it, I won't vote on it.
 Also, if you are going fast, an overview/big picture discussion before you go line by line in rebuttals is appreciated.
 Based on current speed on the circuit, you can consider me a 6 out of 10 on the speed scale.
 I will say "clear" "slow" "louder", etc a few times throughout the round.
 If you don't change anything I will stop saying it.

 Miscellaneous: I don't prefer to see permissibility and skep. arguments in a round.
 I default to comparative worlds.
+I am not going to evaluate the round after a certain speech.

 Other things...